UtaUtaUtau/straycat/flag_docs.md

  This is the main documentation of the flags available in straycat.

+# Value Notation for valued flags
+ The notation for the ranges of each flag follows interval notation from mathematics.
+Square brackets **[]** mean that the value is included within the range, while parentheses **()** mean that the value is not included within the range. **inf** means infinity.

 ## Valued flags

 ### fe, fo, fl, fv, fp